 Following Ed Nightingale’s keynote, there will be a session at 11:00 AM led by Ryan Fairfax, Principal Software Engineering Lead for Microsoft Azure Sphere.
 Ryan will discuss the challenges of taking modern security techniques and adapting them to resource-constrained devices and the technical details of Azure Sphere security components.
 For more information about Ryan Fairfax or to read the complete abstract, click here.

 A view from industry: Securing IoT with Azure Sphere

 Ed Nightingale will wrap up the Azure Sphere IoT track at 12:00 PM with a technical session on Azure Sphere.
 Ed will talk through the critical market scenarios Azure Sphere addresses, dig deep into the silicon, software, and cloud architecture that make up the solution, and share some of the project’s history.
 Attend this session to explore the unique security design and capabilities that make Azure Sphere-certified chips unique and why an end-to-end IoT security solution is critical.
 For more information, click here to read the complete abstract.

-For more information about Linaro Connect or how to register go to connect.linaro.org.
+For more information about Linaro Connect or how to register go to the Connect page.
 We hope to see you there!